ZaherAlMajed/ZaherAlMajed/README.md

 > #### Zaher is a very talented and creative designer.
 During his work in Ideas Holding Group he worked closely with our clients to develop and enhance their branding and creative work.
 I highly recommend Zaher for high profile branding and create work.

 >`Jaleel Al Sharaf - Ideas Holding Group`

+> #### Zaher is wonderfully creative and responsive.
+He translates ideas into beautiful visuals, and he does so in a timely and professional manner.
+He is highly recommended.

+>`Mohamed AlQassimi - National Bank of Bahrain`
 ---

 ## Clients